rNLKJA/UoM-DS-2019-2024/Database-Management-System/README.md

 | 74 | Biology | Cricket |
 | 59 | Physics | Hockey |

-The given STUDENT table is in 3NF, but the COURSE and HOBBY are two independent entity.
+The given STUDENT table is in 3NF, but the COURSE and HOBBY are two independent entities.
 Hence, there is no relationship between COURSE and HOBBY.

 In the STUDENT relation, a student with STU_ID, 21 contains two courses, Computer and Math and two hobbies, Dancing and Singing.
 So there is a Multi-valued dependency on STU_ID, which leads to unnecessary repetition of data.